 Approx transfer fee: £105m (rising to £142m with add-ons)

-The Brazilian's has still been awful, though.
-He has not only failed to perform consistently in a Barça shirt, but played an active role in knocking them out of the 2019/20 Champions League.
+The Brazilian was still awful, though.
+He not only failed to perform consistently in a Barca shirt, but played an active role in knocking them out of the 2019/20 Champions League.

 Much like with Dembele, Barcelona overpaid to get their man following Neymar's traumatic departure, but struggled to come to terms with the fact that Coutinho simply was not Neymar.